 - Broken Thrust: A thrust usually in terza to the inside line.
 Unlike the straight thrust, the arm and sword are in maybe a 90 degree angle.
 It isn't long.
 A body lean is used to push the tip in, but the body will be mostly upright.

 - Imbroccata Like a Stoccotta: I have struggled with this one for a while, but in essence it's an imbroccata on the inside line.
 I have tried this out starting it with a riverso dritto, going under the opponent's sword, making a parry in the same time it sets up for a thrust.

 Volte: Also Half-Incartata\Demi-Volte.
 A short paced step version of the Incartata.

-Void: Also a Bota Vita.
+which is a "Body Void".
 Moving the body out of the way of an attack.
 Saviolo espouses that the whole of the defence should not be a void only, and that it should always couple with some sort of counter.
 That's just smart.

 Ward: A defensive posture/presentation.
 Borrowing heavily from the older Dardi tradition and some from Silver, there are several.

 - Code Lunga: The high and hanging tail.
 It is a ward with the sword on the outside, sword is in a mutation of 2/3, lead foot and lead hand are the same.

 - Code Lunga Alta: High guard of the codelunga set.
 Sword is around mid chest level.